tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "No." I admitted.

 Occifer wasn't taken aback by my admission.
-He had no visible reaction whatsoever, and the colorful make-up on his face made it impossible to read his true emotions.
+He had no visible reaction whatsoever, and the colorful make-up on his face made it impossible to read his true emotions... if there were any.

 "I want immunity."
 I clarified.